 Hot weather means two things: pools and beaches.
 But those aren’t the best places to bring your electronics.
 It doesn’t take a scientist to know that water and electricity don’t mix.
 That means if you want to bring your favorite speaker to have some tunes on the beach, you’re out of luck—unless it’s a waterproof speaker.
 Luckily, there are plenty of companies making water-resistant or waterproof speakers, but which is the best waterproof speaker?
 All of them are hoping their product is the one you grab with you before you head out.
 So, which ones are the best for you?

-Editor’s note: this list was updated on December 18th, 2018, to reflect changes in pricing and supplementary information.
+Editor’s note: this list was updated on February 28, 2019, to reflect changes in pricing.

 Related: Best Bluetooth speakers under $100

 The best of the waterproof speakers is the UE Boom 3